 - In dem vom BMBF in der Qualitätsoffensive Lehrerbildung geförderten Schlözer Programm Lehrerbildung kooperiert die Professur Politikwissenschaft/ Didaktik der Politik u.a. mit der Göttinger Biologie-, Geschichts- und Geographiedidaktik in Projekten zu a) Bildung für Nachhaltige Entwicklung und b) Fächerübergreifendem Unterrichten im Fach Gesellschaftslehre.

 - In collaboration with the Georg Eckert Institute for International Textbook Research (Prof. Dr. Eckhardt Fuchs), the study "Textbooks as Mediators of European Integration?
 A Study on Civic Education in Schools" - a study focused both on the products and their effects - is examining, on the one hand, the representation of the European Union in secondary-school textbooks (2004-2014, throughout Germany), and on the other hand the use of textbooks in education about the EU in current civics teaching in Lower Saxony.
-2 doctoral positions, funded by the Ministry for Science and Culture of Lower Saxony, PRO*Niedersachsen programme [duration: 09/2013-08/2016]
+2 doctoral positions, funded by the Ministry for Science and Culture of Lower Saxony, PRO*Niedersachsen programme, project homepage, final conference. [duration: 09/2013-08/2016]

 - The Jean Monnet project "Simulation games for action-oriented teaching of the European Union in primary school" examines the effects and success factors of EU simulation games in primary school (4th grade, pupils` age about 10 years) (PEP project; funded by the European Union in Erasmus+; project homepage). [duration: 09/2015-08/2016]